spacechase0/StardewValleyMods/README.md

 ## Basic Features
 ### Overview
-There are four main folders you are likely to see when downloading Json Asset content packs:
+There are six main folders you are likely to see when downloading Json Asset content packs:
 * BigCraftables
 * Crops
 * FruitTrees
 * Objects
 * Hats
+* Weapons

 You will also see a `manifest.json` for SMAPI to read (see [content packs](https://stardewvalleywiki.com/Modding:SMAPI_APIs#Manifest) on the wiki).
 Each of these folders contains subfolders that at minimum contains a `json` and a `png`.